2007 Appalachian State vs. Michigan football game: Michigan

 The loss to Appalachian State was Michigan's first against an FCS team.
 It also effectively ended Michigan's chances of winning a national championship.
-The Wolverines dropped out of the top 25 entirely on the AP Poll the following week, the first time a team had missed the top 25 in the AP Poll the week after they were in the top 10.
-Jerry Palm called this game "about the worst loss a Top 5 team has had."
+The Wolverines dropped out of the top 25 entirely on the AP poll the following week, the first time a team had missed the top 25 in the poll the week after they were in the top 10.
+Jerry Palm called this game "about the worst loss a Top 5 team has had".
 In their next game, Michigan lost to Oregon 39–7, the largest margin of defeat for Michigan since 1968.
-Following the loss to Oregon, Michigan won their next eight games, leading the team to rank as high as No. 13 in the AP Poll.
+Following the loss to Oregon, Michigan won their next eight games, leading the team to rank as high as No. 13 in the AP poll.
 After Michigan lost their final two games, ending the regular season with an 8–4 record, they dropped off the poll entirely.
-After Michigan's season-ending loss to Ohio State, Carr announced he would retire as the team's coach after their bowl game.
+After Michigan's season-ending loss to Ohio State in The Game, Lloyd Carr announced he would retire as the team's coach after their bowl game.
 The Wolverines received an invitation to the Capital One Bowl, where they defeated Florida 41–35 to finish their season 9–4.
-Following their win in the Capital One Bowl, Michigan finished at No. 18 in the final AP Poll.
+Following their win in the Capital One Bowl, Michigan finished at No. 18 in the final AP poll.